 In fact, resistance training to the point of fatigue makes muscle tissue more sensitive to protein for at least 24 hours, rather than solely in the hours after exercise.
 The post-training “window of opportunity” stays open to protein for a lot longer than was once believed [4].

-There are some instances where I think it’s useful to take a protein shake immediately after a workout.
 If you’re doing fasted weight training first thing in the morning, for example, and won’t get the chance to eat until lunchtime, then taking a protein shake after exercise is a good idea.

 But in most cases, the immediate provision of a rapidly digested source of protein after training isn’t hugely important.
 The speed at which protein is absorbed matters a lot less than your overall protein intake for the day.